Spankology 101: The Psychology, Physiology, Art, History, Politics and Eroticism of Spanking

 Psychology of Being Spanked

-It’s easy to see why some people enjoy spanking others, but why do some like to submit to a spanking?
-It’s certainly not all Stockholm Syndrome.
-As a therapist, I hear many more fantasies of spanking submission than dominance, from both men and women.
-That’s partly because private therapy is expensive, and the men and women who can afford it tend to be successful professionals who dominate and figuratively “spank” others in real life.
-Nature seeks a balance, often finding it through our erotic fantasy life, making otherwise dominant people long to surrender, to get spanked by someone else’s passion and power, and to give up a bit of their own.
+While spankers love to wield the power of the palm, spankees relish receiving it.
+Why?
+It’s not just physiological, and it’s certainly not all Stockholm Syndrome.
+As a sex therapist, I hear many more fantasies of spanking submission than dominance, from both men and women.
+That’s partly because private therapy is expensive, and the men and women who can afford it tend to be successful professionals who dominate, control and (figuratively) “spank” others in real life.
+Nature seeks a balance, often finding it through our erotic fantasy life, making otherwise powerful people long to surrender, to get spanked by someone else’s passion and power, and to give up a bit of their own.

 Spank Me, Mommy/Daddy!
 I’ve Been Bad…

-Not every child grows into adulthood, but every adult was once as child.
-Most of us feel some sense of longing for the so-called “innocence” of that childhood, whether we were spanked or spoiled.
-Cognitively speaking, being spanked tends to make us feel child-like, which can be a very liberating, exciting feeling for us as reluctantly responsible grown-ups.
+Whether we were spanked or spoiled, every adult was once a child, and most of us feel some sense of longing for the so-called “innocence” of our childhood.
+Cognitively speaking, being spanked tends to make us feel child-like, which can be a very liberating, arousing feeling for reluctantly responsible, stressed-out, image-conscious, status-obsessed, overburdened, erotic attention-starved grown-ups.

-This doesn’t mean that only people who were spanked as children enjoy being spanked as adults.
-On the contrary, it’s much more complex than that.
-Some of us love to be spanked just because we weren’t as children.
-As a sex therapist, I’ve heard thousands of stories of how being spanked as a child led to an adult spanking fetish, and I have encountered even more individuals who were not spanked as children, but enjoy the erotic rush of child-like feelings they get from being spanked as adults.
-They may become aroused from feeling helpless, vulnerable, punished, submissive, embarrassed, desirable, mischievous, naughty, playful or just being the center of attention.
+As we’ve seen, this doesn’t mean that only people who were spanked as children enjoy being spanked as adults.
+Some of us love to be spanked partly because, like me, we weren’t as children, or at least, we weren’t spanked often.
+As a sex therapist, I’ve heard thousands of stories of how being spanked as a child led to an adult spanking fetish, and I have encountered even more individuals who were not spanked as children, but enjoy the erotic rush of child-like feelings they experience from being spanked as adults.
+They may become aroused from feeling vulnerable, helpless, punished, submissive, embarrassed, desirable, mischievous, naughty, playful or just being the center of erotic attention.

 To spank is to pay attention.
 To be spanked is to command that attention, even if it hurts.